libratom/libratom/README.md

 In the entity table, text is the entity instance, label\_ is the entity type, filepath is the PST file associated with this entity.
 Full message and file information for each entity are also available through message_id and file_report_id respectively.

+The notebooks linked below contain examples of how to query the information in these tables.

 ## Additional libratom use cases

 More usage documentation will appear here as the project matures.
 For now, you can try out some of the functionality in Jupyter notebooks we've prepared at: